Divyanshtiwari1/Amazon_ml_challenge/README.md

 Output Format:
 The output file should be a CSV with 2 columns:

-so i have completed this problem statement with accuracy of 0.46215635 and got rank 191 at Amazon ML challenge .
+so i have completed this problem statement with the accuracy of 0.46215635 and got rank 191 at Amazon ML challenge .
 As, i was the leader of the team (Enigma Learners ) and i have used simple RegEx code for this .